 Antiepileptic medications can be toxic to a baby’s brain, so physicians must be very careful when giving these medications to babies.
-Researchers did an in-depth examination of neonatal seizure medications, and they found the following:
+Research on neonatal seizure medications has shown the following:

 - Phenobarbital still remains the first-line choice for seizure treatments because physicians have much more experience with the medication.